MongoPipe/mongopipe-core/README.md

 ```
 NOTE:
 1. You can also load the pipeline json from a file or JSON/BSON string by using: `BsonUtil.toPojo(bsonString, Pipeline.class)`
-2. PipelineStore obtained via `Pipelines.getStore()` can be used also to create, update and delete pipelines.
+2. Store obtained via `Stores.getPipelineStore()` can be used also to create, update and delete pipelines.
 3. You can also parameterize an entire pipeline stage/subparts of a stage and send a bson/pojo as an actual parameter to replace it.
    TODO: Add test where an entire stage or subpart of a stage (e.g. sortCriterias) are sent in as a field (pojo type or bson) and replacing
    takes place inside BsonParameterEvaluator.